adliance/ResxR/Readme.md

 Note: if you having trouble upgrading NuGet, see [this](http://docs.nuget.org/docs/reference/known-issues#Upgrading_to_latest_NuGet_from_an_older_version_causes_a_signature_verification_error.)

 After the dependencies have been downloaded by NuGet, it should build.
 Build it using the [build.cmd](build.cmd) file.
-Run the exe in place or put it somewhere in your path for convenient access.
+Run the exe in place or install as dotnet tool for convenient access.

 ---